 For the herb butter

-- Soften the butter in a microwave safe bowl until malleable, 10-15 seconds.
+- Soften the butter in a microwave-safe bowl until malleable, 10-15 seconds.
 Stir in herbs and garlic until fully mixed.
 Spoon the butter onto tin foil doing your best to reshape it to resemble a stick of butter.
 Place in refrigerator for about 10 minutes and remove 5 minutes before adding to the filet.

 For the filets

 - Transfer your skillet directly to the oven.
-[WARNING] skillet may be hot, handle with oven mitts.
-For rare, bake for 4-5 minutes.
+[WARNING] skillet may be hot, handle it with oven mitts.
+For rare, bake for 4 minutes.
 Medium rare, 5-6 minutes.
 Medium, 6-7 minutes.
+Medium well, 8-9 minutes.
 Remember, depending on the size of the steak, the more or less time it will take.
-This recipe is ideal for a 8-10 ounce portion, roughly 2-3 inches thick.
-Remove filets from the skillet and set on a plate, lightly cover with tin foil and let sit for 5 minutes before serving.
-This is important to bring your steak to its final serving temperature.
-Top with a slice of garlic and herb butter and serve.
+This recipe is ideal for an 8-10 ounce portion, roughly 1.5-2 inches thick.

 Temperatures for steak